 - Flexible content - Squarespace 7’s blocks give you greater flexibility in where your content displays.
 For example, in Squarespace 5, you can only add a Twitter widget to the sidebar, whereas in Squarespace 7, you can add a Twitter Block anywhere on a page, such as the main content area or the footer.

 - Social sharing - Squarespace 7 improves the process for connecting social accounts and creating social content feeds.
-It also offers a “push” option for many social networks, and uses special code to help social networks pull the right images and content when you share links from your site.
+It also has a “push” option for many social networks, and uses special code to help social networks pull the right images and content when you share links from your site.

 - Search engine optimized - We build all known SEO best practices into every Squarespace 7 site.
-For a list of ways that Squarespace 7 helps with search engine rankings, visit SEO and Squarespace overview on the Squarespace 7 help site
+For a list of ways that Squarespace 7 helps with search engine rankings, visit SEO and Squarespace overview on the Squarespace 7 help site.

 - Navigate through multiple sites - If you manage multiple sites, click the avatar at the bottom of the Home Menu in Squarespace 7 to switch from one site to another.